Taco Bell: Menu and advertising

 On September 21, 2018, Taco Bell announced National Taco Day celebrating its global reach outside of the United States, to be celebrated in 20 countries.

 In January 2019, Taco Bell nearly doubled its television advertising spending to US$64 million.

-In September 2019, Taco Bell revamped their menu, for the Fall Season.
+In September 2019, Taco Bell revamped its menu for the fall season.

 In July 2020, Taco Bell announced the Grilled Cheese Burrito.
 The burrito is a recurring menu item that occasionally reappears for a limited time.

 In January 2021, Taco Bell announced the return of potatoes to the menu after a brief discontinuation in August 2020 in efforts to streamline processes in their restaurants in response to the COVID-19 pandemic.
 In addition to the potatoes, the company had announced plans to expand their vegetarian menu by introducing Beyond Meat as a plant-based vegetarian customization option.

-In April 2021, Taco Bell said that it will start reusing hot sauce packets in partnership with the recycling company TerraCycle, aiming to reduce the environmental pollution.
+In April 2021, Taco Bell said that it would start reusing hot sauce packets in partnership with the recycling company TerraCycle, aiming to reduce the environmental pollution.
 In August 2021, Taco Bell announced the Crispy Chicken Sandwich Taco.

-On April 18, 2022, Taco Bell announced that Mexican Pizza will return to its menu on May 19, after having previously been discontinued in November 2020.

 On January 6, 2022, Taco Bell launched a digital taco subscription service called the Taco Lover's Pass through the company app.
 For the cost of $10, a customer can order one of seven different tacos each day for 30 consecutive days.
+On April 18, 2022, Taco Bell announced that Mexican Pizza would return to its menu on May 19, after its having previously been discontinued in November 2020.

+From July to August 2022, filmmaker Sam Reid ate nothing but Taco Bell for 30 days, testing the nutritional content of the food in a similar vein to Super Size Me.
+The stunt gained widespread national attention for both Sam and the fast food chain, including multiple news stations covering his diet and a mention by Jimmy Fallon on The Tonight Show.
+Reid published a documentary about the challenge on his YouTube channel in October the same year.
+While the 30-day stunt was not an officially endorsed marketing campaign by Taco Bell, then CEO Mark King later invited Reid to Taco Bell's headquarters in Irvine, California.
+Reid was also a guest on an official Taco Bell podcast in 2023, discussing the stunt and its effect on his physical health.

+In 2023, the company test-marketed a vegan Crunchwrap Supreme in Los Angeles, New York, and Orlando to gauge the potential of a national roll out.
+Bon Appétit tested a vegan Crunchwrap alongside a non-vegan Crunchwrap purchased at the store in midtown Manhattan and said "the differences between the two were also genuinely difficult to discern."